Sam-0505/Temporal-Segment-Networks/README.md

 Paper:https://paperswithcode.com/paper/temporal-segment-networks-for-action

 There are three different jupyter files.
-The TemporalSeg_RGB uses RGB images to recognize action, TemporalSeg_OpticalFlow uses optical flow images to recognize action and the last uses combined paper with both type of images to recognize action.
+The TemporalSeg_RGB uses RGB images to recognize action, TemporalSeg_OpticalFlow uses optical flow images to recognize action and the last uses combined set with both type of images to recognize action.

 # Get the videos